 |

-and re-balancing!
 The taught ribbon between my monitors

 has totally improved my setup.
 Numerous techniques in the book came